LaTeleScop/PC-Remote-Sensing-Workshop/README.md

 ## Startup
 Clone this repository using a shell in the Planetary Computer Jupyterlab interface.
-You can connect your PC hub instance to VSCode [like this](https://planetarycomputer.microsoft.com/docs/overview/ui-vscode/).
+You can connect your PC hub instance to VSCode [see the docs here](https://planetarycomputer.microsoft.com/docs/overview/ui-vscode/).

 **If you don't have a Planetary Computer account yet**